AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/explore-graphql-api.md

 The GraphQL API of AEM provides a powerful query language to expose data of Content Fragments to downstream applications.
 Content Fragment models define the data schema that is used by Content Fragments.
 Whenever a Content Fragment Model is created or updated, the schema is translated and added to the "graph" that makes up the GraphQL API.

-In this chapter, we explore some common GraphQL queries to gather content using an IDE called [GraphiQL](https://github.com/graphql/graphiql).
+In this chapter, let's explore some common GraphQL queries to gather content using an IDE called [GraphiQL](https://github.com/graphql/graphiql).
 The GraphiQL IDE allows you to quickly test and refine the queries and data returned.
 It also provides easy access to the documentation, making it easy to learn and understand what methods are available.

 ## Prerequisites {#prerequisites}